-The volunteer firemen from Santa Croce Camerina, a suburb of Ragusa – southeast Sicily – would regularly call the 115 emergency hotline to report fake fires.
-The volunteer unit was denounced by the local official fire department, according to Il Messaggero.
+The volunteer firemen from Santa Croce Camerina, a suburb of Ragusa – southeast Sicily – would regularly call the 115 emergency hotline to report fake fires - until the volunteer unit was denounced by the local official fire department.

-According to the same source, the leader of the gang drove around starting fires in his van, before tracing his own steps in a fire engine to extinguish the fires he'd started.
+According to Italian media reports, the leader of the gang drove around starting fires in his van, before tracing his own steps in a fire engine to extinguish the fires he'd started.
 Repubblica named the head of the gang as Davide di Vita, 42.
 Di Vita has been arrested while the other 14 accomplices have all been charged.

 The head of the gang has been placed under house arrest.
 Authorities had intercepted communications in which the fake firemen confessed "they know we started the fires."